Europe·Greece·Updated April 29, 2026

 What scams target tourists in Athens?

-The most frequently reported tourist scams in Athens are Friendly Greek Bar Invitation, Taxi Meter Rigging from Airport, Free Bar Invite then Huge Bill, with 5 classified as high severity.
+The most frequently reported tourist scams in Athens are Athens Metro Pickpocket Gang, Friendly Greek Bar Invitation, Monastiraki Flea Market Pickpocketing, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Athens?